-This year I’ve participated in the stArt award 2018 by Boekie Boekie with the theme:
+This year I’ve participated in the stArt award 2018

 Even though I didn’t make it to the nominations, I’m happy with my illustration entries and what’s more important I really enjoyed the making process.
 All stories and texts are designed for children, and were prepared by the organizers of the competition.
 The challenge for participants was to make illustrations for the prepared layouts, as well as hand write the headers for the stories.
 The organizers decided to complicate the tasks for the participants and offered a limited color range - I've decided to use the classical black/orange greek vases paintings colour as base, and the famous “Santorini blue” as additional colour.